Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

     * one labelled "media"

-A turbidostat ("turbidity-static") tries to keep the turbidity (the optical density, or OD), constant over time.
-This is usually accomplished by taking frequent measurements of the turbidity (every 15 seconds), and performing a set media/waste pump cycle if the optical density (or normalized optical density) exceeds a `target OD` (or `target nOD`).
-The amount exchanged is the `volume` parameter (mL).
-For very fast growing cultures, we recommend a `volume` between 1.0 ml and 2.0 ml.
+A turbidostat ("turbidity-static") tries to keep the biomass constant over time.
+This is usually accomplished by taking frequent measurements (every 15 seconds), and performing a set media / waste pump cycle if the selected `biomass signal` exceeds the `target biomass`.
+The amount exchanged each time is the `exchange volume` parameter (mL).
+For very fast growing cultures, we recommend an `exchange volume` between 1.0 mL and 2.0 mL.

-This automation will always dose the `volume` parameter, even if it's not enough for the OD to drop below the `target OD`.
-If that happens, then `OD > target OD`, and so the automation will trigger after the next check (30 seconds).
+This automation will always move the full `exchange volume`, even if it's not enough for the measured biomass to drop below the `target biomass`.
+If that happens, the automation will trigger again after the next check.

+The current turbidostat fields in the UI are:

+ - `exchange volume`: how much media and waste to move in each dilution cycle, in mL.
+ - `target biomass`: the biomass threshold that triggers a dilution cycle.
+ - `biomass signal`: which biomass estimate to monitor. `auto` will prefer `od_fused` when an active OD fused estimator is available, then `od` when an active OD calibration is available for the resolved signal channel, and otherwise falls back to `normalized_od`.

+When `biomass signal` is set to:

+ - `normalized_od`: the automation compares against normalized OD.
+ - `od_fused`: the automation compares against the fused OD estimator.
+ - `od`: the automation compares against calibrated OD from the resolved OD channel.
+ - `auto`: the automation chooses the most specific available signal automatically.

 ### PID Morbidostat